pypa/pipx/docs/docs.md

 usage: pipx uninstall [-h] [--verbose] package

-Uninstalls a pipx-managed Virtual Environment by deleting it and any files that point to its binaries.
+Uninstalls a pipx-managed Virtual Environment by deleting it and any files that point to its apps.

 positional arguments:
   package